There are no current surveys.

 Fruit: dried apples, cranberries, sultanas, apricots, prunes, fresh fruit in season, bananas.

-Dairy: powered milk, fresh milk, UHT milk, Jarlsberg cheese slices.
+Dairy: powdered milk, fresh milk, UHT milk, Jarlsberg cheese slices.

 Nuts: slivered almonds or other nuts.